woocommerce/woocommerce/tests/e2e/core-tests/README.md

   - `runMerchantOrderEmailsTest` - Merchant can receive order emails and resend emails by Order Actions
   - `runAnalyticsPageLoadsTest` - Merchant can load and see all pages in Analytics
   - `runImportProductsTest` - Merchant can import products via CSV file
+  - `runInitiateWccomConnectionTest` - Merchant can initiate connection to WooCommerce.com

 ### Shopper